 Testing the output of the iSolar 20W106-FLEX fan’s performance at the resort

-The powerful 20W106-FLEX fans extract an impressive amount of hot air from the villas and it thrilled my team to see how quickly the villas transformed from hot,sticky saunas into cool, comfortable living spaces.
-You could actually feel the draw from the fans (see above) from the soffits!
-Our team is extremely pleased with the continuous air quality and reliable performance of the solar-powered fans at the resort and are relieved that we won’t have to relive another moisture nightmare in Season 3 of Island of Bryan Renovation Island!
+With these things said, the powerful 20W106-FLEX fans extract an impressive amount of hot air from the villas.
+It thrilled my team to see how quickly the villas transformed from hot, sticky saunas into cool, comfortable living spaces.
+In fact, you could actually feel the draw from the fans (see above) from the soffits!
+Our team is extremely pleased with the continuous air quality and reliable performance of the solar-powered attic fans at the resort.
+We’re finally relieved that we won’t have to relive another moisture nightmare in Season 3 of Island of Bryan Renovation Island!

-Catch-up on the Season 2 solar-powered attic fan install and be sure to tune in to watch the Season 3 premiere of “Island of Bryan” “Renovation Island” on April 18 at 10 p.m.
-ET/PT on HGTV Canada
+Catch up on the Season 2 solar-powered attic fan install.
+And be sure to tune in to watch the Season 3 premiere of “Island of Bryan” “Renovation Island.”
+All on April 18 at 10 p.m.
+ET/PT on HGTV Canada.